TolleyLikesRice/ChatBot/README.md

 * [License](https://github.com/TolleyB-J/ChatBot/blob/master/README.md#license)
 * [Acknowledgment](https://github.com/TolleyB-J/ChatBot/blob/master/README.md#acknowledgment)

+> For infomation on how to customize you bot further go to

 ## Getting Started

 These instructions will help you get ChatBot up and running on your system.